developenguin/arcade-game/README.md

 avoid the bugs and get to the water.
 If you win, you score a point and you can try again.
 If you hit a bug, you lose a point and you have to start over.

+You can earn extra points by rescuing the princess.
+She will appear randomly on the board and give you a point as thanks.
+Sadly, she can't stay safe for long: when you win she will appear on a random spot again.

 The game gets a little harder if you score a lot of points, and easier if you lose often.
 This is done by changing the speed at which the enemies move.